-(d) A maximum of 15 hours for veterinarians or 7.5 hours for certified veterinary technicians of audio or video recordings, electronic, computer or interactive materials or programs on scientific or non-scientific subjects, as set forth in subsection (3)(c) above, and prepared or sponsored by any of the organizations defined in subsection (4) below.
+(d) A maximum of 15 hours for veterinarians of audio or video recordings, electronic, computer or interactive materials or programs on scientific or non-scientific subjects, as set forth in subsection (3)(c) above, and prepared or sponsored by any of the organizations defined in subsection (4) below.
 The sponsor must supply written certification of course completion.
+Certified veterinary technicians may report all required 15 hours of required CE under the provisions of this subsection.